Orison-AI/orison_ai/README.md

 OR
 functions-framework --source=path/gateway_function/main.py --target=gateway_function --port=3000 --debug
 ```
+- You can run the python curl program again by changing url to localhost:3000

 ## GCloud Configuration
 - Make sure gcloud is installed and configured on HOST Machine